Learning the meanings of function words from grounded language using a visual question answering model: Experiment 2: The effect of alternatives on reasoning

 When the alternative logical connective \textit{and} is not present, models have no difficulty learning the semantics of \textit{or}.
 Since the CLEVR generative model defines \textit{or} as inclusive, when no pragmatic alternative is present, models also learn to interpret \textit{or} inclusively.
 These results support the hypothesis that the rise in exclusive interpretations seen in experiment 1 is due to some form of competition between \textit{or} and the available alternative \textit{and}.

 \paragraph{AND} Probe results come from models trained on a subsampled version of CLEVR where all instances of \textit{or} have been removed.
-Models had better overall accuracy on AND probe questions when the alternative logical connective was removed than when both were present in experiment 1.
+Models had better F1 scores on AND probe questions when the alternative logical connective was removed than when both were present in experiment 1.
+In the absence of \textit{or}, models learned to correctly interpret \textit{and} regardless of the truth value context, Figure \ref{fig:and-byans-exp2}.